|

 - Other social and dinner customs and mannerisms are that of British kind and origin.

-- Beer should be drunk quickly so that you do not fall behind your peer group.
+- Australia has a rich beer culture.
+Beer is bought in rounds--everyone takes a turn buying beer for his mates.
+Beer should be drunk quickly so that you do not fall behind your peer group.
 It is considered offensive to let your beer warm.

-- Work generally speaks for itself and undue stress upon titles and qualification is not welcome.
-Punctuality is respected and bargaining is outdated.
+- Work generally speaks for itself--stress concerning titles and qualifications is not welcome.

-- Direct and Crisp deals are highly esteemed.
+- Direct and crisp deals are highly esteemed.

 Cost of Living

-Food & Drinks
+Food and Drinks

 - An average family of four people needs to spend around 500 euros every month for food and drinks.

-- Milk and Beef are perhaps the two cheapest available commodities in Australia.
+- Milk and beef are perhaps the two cheapest available commodities in Australia.

-- Water is fresh, clean and free.
-Australian wine is also very affordable.
+- Australian wine is also very affordable.

-- New South Wales offers Oysters and Illabo milk-fed Lamb, Victoria offers Meredith Lamb while South Australia is known for its Tuna.
-Other exotic foods include: Crocodile, Shark, and Ostrich and Emu meat.
-Anything that is locally available is affordable in Australia.
+- New South Wales offers oysters and Illabo milk-fed lamb; Victoria offers Meredith lamb; South Australia is known for its tuna.

-Clothing & Accessories
+Clothing and Accessories

-- Locally made Australian clothes are cheap while imported ones are expensive.
+- Locally made Australian clothes are cheap, while imported ones are expensive.

 Housing

 - Utilities are also quite easily available and some states provide clean water to the residents for free.
-A typical family will have a bill of around 100 euros for electricity and water consumption.
+A typical family will have a monthy bill of around 100 euros for electricity and water consumption.

 - The most common way for getting a house in Australia is giving an initial deposit and then applying for the house loan.